skip navigation links

 Environmental Impact Statement

-On January 30, 2009, GEH submitted an Environmental Report (ER) for the proposed commercial facility.
-The ER provides the applicant’s assessment of the environmental impacts of the proposed commercial facility.
-The NRC has begun preparing its own assessment, which will be documented in an Environmental Impact Statement (EIS).
-The EIS will be developed in accordance with the National Environmental Policy Act (NEPA) and NRC regulations at 10 CFR Part 51.
-Learn more about NRC’s environmental reviews for nuclear materials sites, see Materials Environmental Reviews Under the National Environmental Policy Act (NEPA).
+On January 30, 2009, GE submitted an Environmental Report (ER) for the proposed commercial facility.
+The ER provided the applicant's assessment of the environmental impacts of the proposed commercial facility.
+The NRC prepared its own assessment in an Environmental Impact Statement (EIS).
+The EIS was developed in accordance with the National Environmental Policy Act (NEPA) and NRC regulations at 10 CFR Part 51.
+On February 28, 2012, the NRC Staff issued the Final EIS (NUREG-1938), Volume 1 and Volume 2.

 To top of page